MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

   - `CMFCMaskedEdit::OnPaste` changed to no parameters instead of (WPARAM, LPARAM) so that the new ON_WM_PASTE macro can be used in the message map.

 - `#ifdef` directives in the MFC header files are removed.
-Numerous `#ifdef` directives in the MFC header files related to unsupported versions of Windows (WINVER &lt; 0x0501) are removed.
+Numerous `#ifdef` directives in the MFC header files related to unsupported versions of Windows (`WINVER < 0x0501`) are removed.

 - ATL DLL (atl120.dll) is removed.
 ATL is now provided as headers and a static library (atls.lib).